Genevieve Robertson

 Working at the intersection of visual art and environmental studies, Canadian artist Genevieve Robertson produces work which is powerfully informed by a personal and intergenerational history of forestry labour in remote locations across British Columbia.

-The display examines two forested sites separated by 310 million years and 7,000 kilometres: the ancient swamps of the Black Country and a recently fire- and logging-affected slope in British Columbia.
+The display examines two forested sites separated by 310 million years and 7,000 kilometres: the ancient swamps of the Black Country and a slope in British Columbia which has recently been affected by fire and logging.

 mac, Birmingham